 The vast majority of lawn and landscape businesses are generating most of their revenue between April and October.
 Make sure you’re using your “downtime” wisely by properly preparing your business for the springtime rush.

-If you’re just starting out and heaven’t read it first, go check out our guide on how to start a lawn care business and set yourself up for success.
+If you’re just starting out and haven’t read it first, go check out our guide on how to start a lawn care business and set yourself up for success.

 1. Evaluate Your Performance